Dejan Majstorović

-Dejan Majstorović (Дејан Мајсторовић; born 22 April 1988) is a Serbian professional basketball player who is currently ranked world No. 2 in men's individual 3x3 rankings by the International Basketball Federation (FIBA).
+Dejan Majstorović (Дејан Мајсторовић; born 22 April 1988) is a Serbian professional 3x3 basketball player who is currently ranked world No. 2 in men's individual 3x3 rankings by the International Basketball Federation (FIBA).
 He plays for Ub Huishan NE and Serbia men's national 3x3 team.
 He is the most-decorated Serbian 3x3 basketball player, having earned five gold medals and one silver medal in World Cups.

 Career

-Majstorović started to play at the FIBA 3X3 World Tour in Jun 2013.
+Majstorović started to play at the FIBA 3X3 World Tour in June 2013.
 He plays for Serbia-based team Ub.
+In 2014, Majstorović was invited to play basketball in Novi Sad and Hungarian city Szeged, but never had a chance to play the sport as he was devoted to 3x3 basketball.

 Majstorović represents Serbia in 3x3 basketball.
 He won two gold medals at the FIBA 3x3 World Championships, 2016 in China and 2017 in France and silver medal at the 2014 tournament in Russia.
 He was named MVP of the FIBA 3x3 World Cup 2017 and selected to the FIBA 3x3 World Cup 2017 Team of the Tournament.

+Following the 2025 FIBA 3x3 World Cup, Majstorović suffered a short-term injury in July and had to undergo surgery, which began the process of treatment and rehabilitation.